mhhf/jslinux-truebit/README.md

 which gets booted.
 After the boot the content of stdin.txt is piped to the machines stdin while the stdout is saved to stdout.txt.

-Currently its only meant as a poc disregarding performance.
-Currently the performance of the truebit wasm interpreter is ~600 times slower then that of the nodejs native wasm interpreter.
+Currently its only meant as a poc disregarding performance, which is ~600 times slower for the truebit-wasm interpreter then that of the nodejs native one.
-Overall booting and shutting down the vm took 15min on an avarage laptop.
+Overall booting and shutting down the vm took 15min on an avarage laptop (truebit) vs 1,5 sec with node.
 Sadly this is not scalable to almost all real world tasks.
-However one could study several performance improvements like truebits-jit, improving the interpreter or leveraging intel-vm or amd-v for the specific vm emulation task.
+However one could explore several performance improvements like truebits-jit, improving the interpreter or leveraging intel-vm or amd-v for the specific vm emulation task.

 ## Requiremens